PrincexMacbay/saas_platform/PROJECT_REPORT.md

   - **Custom CSP**: Modified to allow images from external sources (`https:`, `http:`) for profile pictures and post attachments while maintaining security
   - **Impact**: Protects against cross-site scripting (XSS), clickjacking, and other client-side attacks

-- **CORS Configuration**: Controlled cross-origin resource sharing
-  - **Implementation**: Configured in `server/app.js` with whitelist-based origin checking
-  - **Allowed Origins**: Only specific origins are permitted:
-    - Development: `localhost:3000`, `localhost:5173` (Vite dev server)
-    - Production: Render deployment URLs and environment-configured frontend URLs
-  - **Security**: Prevents unauthorized websites from making API requests to the backend
-  - **Credentials**: `credentials: true` allows cookies and authorization headers to be sent cross-origin
-  - **Methods**: Restricts allowed HTTP methods (`GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `OPTIONS`)
-  - **Headers**: Limits allowed request headers to prevent header injection attacks

-- **Input Validation**: Express-validator for request validation
-  - **Implementation**: Validation rules defined in controllers (e.g., `server/controllers/authController.js`, `postController.js`)
-  - **Examples**:
-    - Username: 3-100 characters, alphanumeric and underscores only
-    - Email: Valid email format with normalization
-    - Password: Minimum 6 characters, must contain uppercase, lowercase, and number for password resets
-    - Post messages: 1-5000 characters
-    - Job descriptions: 1-5000 characters with required fields
-  - **Error Handling**: `server/middleware/validation.js` processes validation errors and returns structured error responses
-  - **Protection**: Prevents malformed data from reaching the database, protects against injection attacks, and ensures data integrity
+**CORS Configuration for Cross-Origin Resource Sharing**

+The platform implements a strict CORS (Cross-Origin Resource Sharing) policy to control which websites can communicate with the backend API.
+This is critical because the frontend React application runs on a different origin (domain/port) than the backend Express server, especially in production where they may be deployed on separate Render services.

+The CORS configuration in `server/app.js` uses a whitelist-based approach that only permits requests from trusted origins.
+During development, the system allows requests from local development servers (`localhost:3000`, `localhost:5173` for Vite), while in production it restricts access to the deployed Render frontend URLs and any additional origins specified in environment variables.
+When a request arrives, the middleware checks the `Origin` header against this whitelist.
+If the origin doesn't match any allowed origin, the request is rejected with a CORS error, preventing malicious websites from making unauthorized API calls to steal user data or perform actions on behalf of users.

+The configuration also enables `credentials: true`, which is essential for the JWT authentication system to work properly.
+This allows the frontend to send the `Authorization` header containing the JWT token in cross-origin requests.
+Additionally, the system restricts which HTTP methods are allowed (only `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, and `OPTIONS`) and limits the allowed request headers to `Content-Type`, `Authorization`, and `X-Requested-With`.
+This prevents header injection attacks where malicious scripts might try to inject unauthorized headers into requests.

+**Input Validation with Express-Validator**

+Before any user input reaches the database or business logic, it must pass through comprehensive validation rules defined using Express-validator.
+This validation layer is implemented across all controllers in the platform, ensuring that every piece of user-submitted data meets strict criteria before processing.

+For user authentication, the validation rules in `server/controllers/authController.js` enforce that usernames must be between 3 and 100 characters and contain only alphanumeric characters and underscores, preventing special characters that could cause issues in URLs or database queries.
+Email addresses are validated to ensure they follow proper email format, and the validator automatically normalizes them (converting to lowercase, trimming whitespace) to prevent duplicate accounts with slight variations like "User@Example.com" and "user@example.com".
+Password validation requires a minimum of 6 characters for basic registration, but for password reset operations, the rules are more stringent, requiring at least one uppercase letter, one lowercase letter, and one number to ensure stronger password security.

+When users create posts in spaces or on their profiles, the validation in `postController.js` ensures messages are between 1 and 5000 characters, preventing empty posts and limiting the potential for extremely long content that could impact performance.
+Similarly, job postings in the career center have validation rules that ensure titles, descriptions, and locations meet length requirements, and job types must be one of the predefined values (`full-time`, `part-time`, `contract`, `internship`, `freelance`).

+When validation fails, the `handleValidationErrors` middleware in `server/middleware/validation.js` intercepts the errors and returns a structured JSON response to the frontend, listing each field that failed validation along with a specific error message.
+This provides clear feedback to users about what needs to be corrected, improving the user experience while simultaneously protecting the backend from malformed or malicious input.

-- **SQL Injection Prevention**: Sequelize ORM parameterized queries
+**SQL Injection Prevention Through Sequelize ORM**

-  - **Implementation**: All database queries use Sequelize ORM, which automatically parameterizes queries
-  - **Protection**: User input is never directly concatenated into SQL strings
-  - **Examples**:
-    - `User.findOne({ where: { email: req.body.email } })` - Email is parameterized
-    - `Post.findAll({ where: { userId: req.user.id } })` - User ID is safely parameterized
-    - Dynamic queries use Sequelize operators (`Op.or`, `Op.and`, `Op.like`) which are parameterized
-  - **Security**: Even if malicious input is provided, it cannot execute arbitrary SQL commands
+The platform protects against SQL injection attacks by using Sequelize ORM for all database interactions, which automatically parameterizes all queries.
+This means that user input is never directly concatenated into SQL strings, eliminating the possibility of malicious SQL code being executed.

+When the application queries the database, such as finding a user by email during login (`User.findOne({ where: { email: req.body.email } })`), Sequelize converts this into a parameterized SQL query.
+Instead of building a query like `SELECT * FROM users WHERE email = 'user@example.com'`, Sequelize sends the query structure and the email value separately to the database, with the database engine handling the safe insertion of the parameter.
+This means that even if an attacker attempts to inject SQL code like `' OR '1'='1` into the email field, it will be treated as a literal string value rather than executable SQL code.

+The protection extends to more complex queries as well.
+When searching for posts or users using dynamic filters, the application uses Sequelize operators like `Op.or`, `Op.and`, and `Op.like`, all of which are also parameterized.
+For example, when a user searches for posts containing certain keywords, the query `Post.findAll({ where: { message: { [Op.like]: `%${searchTerm}%` } } })` is safely parameterized, preventing injection attacks even in search functionality.
+This comprehensive protection means that regardless of what malicious input an attacker provides, they cannot execute arbitrary SQL commands to read, modify, or delete data from the database.

-- **File Upload Security**: Multer with file type and size restrictions
+**File Upload Security with Multer and Image Processing**

-  - **Implementation**: `server/middleware/upload.js` configures Multer with strict security rules
-  - **File Type Validation**:
-    - Images: Only `image/*` MIME types allowed (JPEG, PNG, GIF, WebP)
-    - Documents: Only PDF, DOC, DOCX for resume uploads
-    - MIME type checking prevents file extension spoofing
-  - **Size Limits**:
-    - Default: 10MB maximum file size (configurable via `MAX_FILE_SIZE` environment variable)
-    - Prevents denial-of-service attacks through large file uploads
-  - **Filename Sanitization**: Unique filenames generated with timestamps to prevent path traversal attacks
-  - **Image Processing**: Sharp library processes uploaded images (resizing, optimization) to remove potential embedded malicious code
-  - **Storage**: Files stored in isolated `uploads/` directory with proper permissions
+The platform handles file uploads for profile pictures, post attachments, and resume documents through a multi-layered security system implemented in `server/middleware/upload.js`.
+This system protects against various file-based attacks including malicious file uploads, path traversal attempts, and denial-of-service attacks through oversized files.

+When a user uploads a file, Multer first validates the file's MIME type by checking the actual file content, not just the file extension.
+This prevents file extension spoofing where an attacker might rename a malicious script file to have a `.jpg` extension.
+For images, only files with MIME types starting with `image/` (JPEG, PNG, GIF, WebP) are accepted, while document uploads for resumes are restricted to PDF, DOC, and DOCX formats.
+If a file doesn't match these criteria, the upload is immediately rejected before any processing occurs.

+The system also enforces strict size limits, with a default maximum of 10MB per file (configurable via the `MAX_FILE_SIZE` environment variable).
+This prevents attackers from uploading extremely large files that could consume server storage, memory, or processing resources, potentially causing the server to crash or become unresponsive.
+The size check happens before file processing, so even attempting to upload an oversized file is rejected immediately.

+To prevent path traversal attacks where malicious filenames like `../../../etc/passwd` could potentially access files outside the intended upload directory, the system generates unique filenames using timestamps and random numbers.
+The original filename is discarded, and files are stored with names like `profileImage-1234567890-987654321.jpg`, ensuring that even if an attacker somehow controls the filename, they cannot navigate to unauthorized directories.

+For image uploads specifically, the platform uses the Sharp library to process and optimize images after upload.
+This processing includes resizing images to reasonable dimensions (800x600px for post attachments, 200x200px for profile pictures) and converting them to optimized JPEG format.
+This image processing step serves an additional security purpose: it effectively sanitizes the image file by removing any embedded metadata, scripts, or malicious code that might have been hidden in the original file.
+The processed image is a clean, newly generated file that only contains the visual image data, eliminating potential security risks from embedded content.

 **Code Example: Authentication Middleware**